vmware-labs/reconciler-runtime/README.md

 - merging the actual resource with the desired state (often as simple as copying the spec and labels)
 - updating the parent's status from the child
 - defining the status subresource [according to the contract](#status)

+When a finalizer is defined, the parent resource is patched to add the finalizer before creating the child; it is removed after the child is deleted.
+If the parent resource is pending deletion, the desired child method is not called, and existing children are deleted.

+> Warning: It is crucial that each ChildReconciler using a finalizer have a unique and stable finalizer name.
+Two reconcilers that use the same finalizer, or a reconciler that changed the name of its finalizer, may leak the child resource when the parent is deleted, or the parent resource may never terminate.

 **Example:**